Troopers/MangopayBundle/README.md

 UserHelper
 ---
-Can create a new user in mangopay as the User object implements the UserInterface
+It can create a new user in mangopay as the User object implements the UserInterface

 ```php
     $user = new User();